-Summary of 2018 Stakeholder Dialogue & Outcomes (continued)
+Summary of 2019 Stakeholder Dialogue & Outcomes (continued)

-STAKEHOLDER GROUP MECHANISMS FOR ENGAGEMENT STAKEHOLDER EXPECTATIONS ACTIONS TAKEN Communities The UPS Foundation Employee Volunteer Program Community involvement committees Humanitarian relief and resilience activities Leveraging UPS expertise and resources to support humanitarian aid efforts Employee volunteerism and local support Road safety programs Delivered 623 in-kind support shipments to 71 countries in response to 29 disasters around the world.
-Devoted more than \$2 million in cash and in-kind support to the humanitarian response and recovery following Hurricanes Florence and Michael.
+STAKEHOLDER MECHANISMS , , GROUP FOR ENGAGEMENT STAKEHOLDER EXPECTATIONS ACTIONS TAKEN Policymakers and Government Officials Global advocacy and relationship building Multifaceted thought leadership strategy Facility visits and targeted outreach Collaborative partnerships Facilitating cross-border commerce Innovative solutions to congestion, noise, and air pollution Support for infrastructure investment and maintenance Support for a level playing field with logistics operators and postal entities Collaborated with city officials to continue developing sustainable urban delivery solutions, including introducing eBikes in New York City, Stockholm, and Copenhagen.
+Continued supporting Expo 2020 Dubai, including making the largest-ever shipment ahead of the event opening in 2021.
+Investors Investor conferences Quarterly earnings communications Shareholder meeting Annual report Proxy statement Ratings and rankings Investor website Return on investment Continued investment in innovation Transparent reporting with credible data Launched UPS Flight ForwardTM and began exploring a variety of use cases for revenue-generating drone delivery.
+Listed on Dow Jones Sustainability World Index for the seventh consecutive year.
+Featured on Barron's list of America's Most Sustainable Companies for the third consecutive year.
+Received a B by CDP for climate change management and disclosure practices.
+Communities The UPS Foundation Employee Volunteer Program Community involvement committees Humanitarian relief and resilience activities Leveraging UPS expertise and resources to support humanitarian aid efforts Employee volunteerism and local support Road safety programs Delivered 631 in-kind support shipments to 74 countries in response to disasters around the world.
+Contributed more than \$20 million in funding, in-kind, and technical support for community safety initiatives.
 Contributed more than 3 million volunteer hours to local communities.
-Planted more than 2.7 million trees around the world.
-NGOs Regular dialogue Topic-specific conferences and events Private-sector expertise and resources Collaboration on innovative solutions Transparent reporting with credible data Collaborated with Freight in Time and Gavi, the Vaccine Alliance in Uganda to implement Uganda's first last-mile cold chain delivery and visibility network for the delivery of medicine, vaccines, and other health commodities.
-Expanded partnership with Gavi, the Vaccine Alliance and drone maker Zipline for delivery of medical supplies for hard-to-reach areas of Rwanda.
-Continued collaborations with BSR's Future of Fuels and Sustainable Air Freight Alliance programs, and WBCSD's Transforming Urban Mobility working group.
-Suppliers Top Supplier meetings Supplier Diversity Strategy, including conferences, events, training, and other programming Research and development of alternative vehicle technologies One on one meetings with suppliers, including assessments and reviews Leadership in testing and scaling alternative fuels and vehicle technologies Capacity-building support for local and diverse suppliers Spent \$2.6 billion in diverse supplier support programs.
-Spent 95% of procurement budget with local suppliers, growing the communities we serve.
-Through collaborations with fuel suppliers and original equipment manufacturers, added more than 1,100 vehicles to our rolling laboratory of alternative fuel and advanced technology vehicles.
-Supported Outside Service Providers in Western Europe and Asia to implement sustainable fleet initiatives.
+Planted more than 2.8 million trees around the world.
+NGOs Regular dialogue Topic-specific conferences and events Private-sector expertise and resources Collaboration on innovative solutions Transparent reporting with credible data Collaborated with Smart Freight Centre to develop and launch an online training for fleet managers on practical steps for energy and emissions reduction.
+In partnership with Freight in Time and Gavi, the Vaccine Alliance, expanded Uganda's first last-mile cold-chain delivery and visibility network for the delivery of medicine, vaccines, and other health commodities.
+Continued engagement with BSR's Future of Fuels and Sustainable Air Freight Alliance programs, and joined the Clean Cargo Working Group.
+Continued engagement with WBCSD's Transforming Urban Mobility working group.
+Suppliers Top Supplier meetings Supplier Diversity Strategy, including conferences, events, training, and other programming Research and development of alternative vehicle technologies One-on-one meetings with suppliers, including assessments and reviews Leadership in testing and scaling alternative fuels and vehicle technologies Capacity-building support for local and diverse suppliers Spent \$2.4 billion in small and diverse supplier support programs, generating \$4.3 billion in economic impact.
+Spent 96 percent of global procurement budget with local suppliers, growing the communities we serve.
+Through collaborations with fuel suppliers and original equipment manufacturers, committed to purchase 250 million gallons of renewable natural gas over the next several years, including the largest-ever U.S. investment in RNG.
+Supported outside service providers in Western Europe and Asia to implement sustainable fleet initiatives.